alepez/provola/README.md

 - `-T` is the test runner type (e.g.: GoogleTest, Catch2, ...)
 - `-t` is the executable to run

+You don't need to specify what files to watch, because in this case `provola` is automatically watching changes in the test runner (not the sources!).

 You can also find an example of GoogleTest runner inside `provola-googletest/examples/data/`

 This is a (work in progress) list of supported frameworks: